Dhruv0306/NFA--DFA/README.md

 ### Manual Input

-- Enter states, alphabet, start/final states in the sidebar
+- Enter states, alphabet, start/final states in the sidebar.
-- Specify transitions for each state and symbol (including ε)
+- Specify transitions for each state and symbol (including ε) in the sidebar.

 ## Output